stanwood/Macchiato_iOS/README.md

 ![View Hierchy](assets/view.png)

-This is a great example where we have a top `UIView`, which can be identified with a key, and a `UICellectionView`, which cells can be identified with an index.
+This is a great example where we have a top `UIView`, which can be identified with a key, and a `UICellectionView`, whose cells can be identified with an index.

 #### Let's create our first test case